-If an incident occurs during an Equinet event, the person concerned may request a confidential conversation with Equinet’s management team: either the Executive Director or the Deputy Director.
+If an incident occurs during an Equinet event, the person concerned may request a confidential conversation with either of the Co-Directors.
 In case of conflict of interest, if the management team is involved as complainant or alleged harasser, the confidential conversation can be requested with the person of trust from the Executive Board.
 If the management team and the person of trust from the Executive Board are not present during the event, the confidential conversation can be requested with the Equinet employee(s) present.

-The complaint can be recorded in written and filed in a confidential folder by the Executive Director or the Deputy Director.
+The complaint can be recorded in written and filed in a confidential folder by either of the Co-Directors.

 The person concerned can request support of the management to deal with all aspects of the situation, including being supported to get outside help if necessary

-The accusation is investigated by the Executive Director or the Deputy Director in the form of a discussion and email exchange as needed, with the alleged perpetrator.
+The accusation is investigated by one of the Co-Directors in the form of a discussion and email exchange as needed, with the alleged perpetrator.

 In the case that harassment is confirmed and the perpetrator is an Equinet employee: